Jopp-gh/Obsidian-Dune84/README.md

 ---

-### 🎨 Dune
 My theme is called after [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert)'s eponymous novel cycle.
-His novels were incredibly successful and influenced **Science-fiction** and everything related afterwards, so nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).
+His novels were incredibly successful and influenced **Science-fiction** and everything related afterwards, so nobody dared to portray his universe on big screen until [**Dune** from 1984](https://www.imdb.com/title/tt0087182/), directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio).
 I still enjoy to watch Dune from 1984, - both Frank and David created an epic, evergreen artwork.

+The color palette of Dune offers:
+- a **daylight palette** with three colors: a _warm wood - sand - rosé tint,_
+- a **nighttime palette** with three colors: a  _fresh, dusk - midnight - blacky tint one_,
+- two **flat tones** resembling the default Obsidian b/w theme.
+You can customize these "flat tones" with colors you like!

+> [!tip]
+>
-The daylight palette is a **warm** _wood - sand - rosé tint,_ meanwhile the nighttime palette is a **fresh**, _dusk - midnight - blacky tint_ one, plus two flat tones resembling the default Obsidian b/w theme.
-Additionally, you can change colors in Dune's preferences, so there should be enough variety for everbody's taste.
-If you read further, you will discover Dune is not just a color play, but adds a ton of new features too!
+> If you read further, you will discover Dune is not just a color play, but adds a ton of new features too!
 Check out its [features](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main#features)

-Please support this project!
-Check out [Dune Gold](https://buymeacoffee.com/jopp.gh/extras) too!
+>Please support this project!
+Check out [Dune Gold](https://valcode.gumroad.com/) too!

 <br>

 ### 🔑 Motivation
-The reason why I share my theme is because I'm interested to connect with like-minded people.
+The reason why I share my theme with you is because I want to connect with like-minded people:

-_to connect with each other is like to connect useful and interesting data in Obsidian to get grow new inspiring and awesome insights!_
+_to connect with each other is like to connect useful and interesting data in Obsidian to get and grow new and inspiring and awesome insights!_

 Feel free to  _Private Message_ `Jopp` on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433).
 My interests are related to: